pin-it-ghp2011/Pin-It/README.md

 Pin It uses [CouchDB](http://couchdb.apache.org).
 Please install this on your local machine before running our web app!

-Our Pin It chrome extension can be installed [here]
+Our chrome extension can be installed [here]

 Create a secrets.js file with these process.env variables